sluongng/buck2-go/README.md

 ## Open questions

-1. Do we copy the code from rules_go or try to manage rules_go using http_archive?

-2. Extends Gazelle or write something new to support Buck2? (there is no repository loading phase)
+1. Extends Gazelle or write something new to support Buck2? (there is no repository loading phase)